SignPath/website/blog/_posts/2021-03-23-experiences-with-security-report-handling.md

 * It's unclear to us how Microsoft would know about all stolen private keys, as it is not obligatory to report stolen keys to Microsoft
 * There are no specific code-signing certificates for VSIX, so this vulnerability could not be exploited with private keys that were stolen any software publisher, not only "popular package publishers" (see [On the Importance of Trust Validation: Microsoft's Dangerous Mistake](https://about.signpath.io/blog/2020/08/26/on-the-importance-of-trust-validation.html))

 Furthermore, there is no reason to assume that CVEs should only be issued for vulnerabilities rated higher than moderate.
 If that were the case, users would be restricted in their ability to protect themselves from moderate vulnerabilities.
-It should be noted that CVEs are frequently issued for vulnerabilities with medium/moderate severity (e.g. [CVE-2019-1020019](https://nvd.nist.gov/vuln/detail/CVE-2019-1020019), [CVE-2020-128809](https://nvd.nist.gov/vuln/detail/CVE-2020-12880), or [CVE-2020-10643](https://nvd.nist.gov/vuln/detail/CVE-2020-10643)).
+It should be noted that CVEs are frequently issued for vulnerabilities with moderate severity (e.g. [CVE-2019-1020019](https://nvd.nist.gov/vuln/detail/CVE-2019-1020019), [CVE-2020-128809](https://nvd.nist.gov/vuln/detail/CVE-2020-12880), or [CVE-2020-10643](https://nvd.nist.gov/vuln/detail/CVE-2020-10643)).

 Unfortunately, Microsoft's decision on issuing a CVE was not up for discussion, so we contacted MITRE to obtain a CVE.
 MITRE is a root CNA and is responsible for all CVEs that are not covered by other CNAs [[1]](#1).
 After a short exchange of emails, MITRE stopped responding to us, even after another follow up on our behalf.
 Almost a year later, in late April 2020, we unexpectedly received a message by MITRE, asking us if we would still like to have a CVE number assigned.
 Despite confirming that we suggest to assign a CVE, MITRE has not assigned this vulnerability a CVE number yet.